(Effective February 2022)

 5.12 The Committee shall have the power:

-(i) to delegate any of its duties or functions to a sub-committee
+- to delegate any of its duties or functions to a sub-committee; and/or

-(ii) to instruct any professional person to assist the Committee or its sub-committees in carrying out any of its duties or functions and
+- to instruct any professional person to assist the Committee or its sub-committees in carrying out any of its duties or functions; and/or

-(iii) for the purposes of carrying out a specific function or duty of the Committee or sub-committee to invite any representative of a Member not then appointed to the Committee to act as an additional member of the Committee or sub-committee.
+- for the purposes of carrying out a specific function or duty of the Committee or sub-committee, to invite any representative of a Member not then appointed to the Committee to act as a temporary additional member of the Committee or sub-committee; and/or

 Subscriptions to the Association shall become payable on 6th April in each year.
 The level of subscriptions shall be set by the Committee.
 Any change in the subscription rate amounting to an increase of more than £25.00 in any year must be submitted in a formal proposal by the Committee and approved at an Annual General Meeting or a Special General Meeting, due notice having been given in accordance with Clause 8.5.
 The Committee shall be able in its absolute discretion to increase the subscription rate by an amount not exceeding £25.00 in any year without requiring approval for that increase at an Annual General Meeting or a Special General Meeting.
 In the absence of any change in the subscription rate the rate payable in the previous year shall continue to apply.